scaffold-eth/scaffold-eth-2/README.md

 **Hint**: We recommend connecting the project GitHub repo to Vercel so you the gets automatically deployed when pushing to `main`

-**Hint**: If you don't have any contract deployed through SE-2 and plan to just deploy NextJS app maybe only with "connect wallet" functionality you can do so by just setting `targetNetwork : chains.mainnet` or your preferred network in `packages/nextjs/scaffold.config.ts`, rest all instruction remains same as [above](#deploying-your-nextjs-app)

 ## Hook Example

 - [useScaffoldContractRead](#usescaffoldcontractread)